Kopernicus/Kopernicus/README.md

 Kopernicus
 ==============================
-December 23rd, 2025
+December 26th, 2025
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: R-T-B & Phantomical.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-233:
+New in this latest version release-234:

 1.)
-Fix a bad texture mapping bit of code that broke MKRI, now it should load fine.

-2.)
-As of the last update, you may have noticed texture load errors are now considered a critical "stop" error type bug.
-This is to prevent you from loading into an incomplete world or worse, getting stuck in an infinite loading loop.
-Just an FYI, as this was absent from the last release notes and it IS a notable change in behavior.

-3.)
-Nothing else, overall this release has been surprisingly smooth.
-Happy holidays everyone.
+Fix a error message that would mistakenly identify a nonexisting .png file as a .dds, or vice versa.

 Dependencies: We depend on
 * [HarmonyKSP](https://github.com/KSPModdingLibs/HarmonyKSP/releases)